 How to increase your mobile phone battery life?
-Most of the modern mobile phones come with good batteries, which last for years if used according to the manufacturer instructions.
-Nowadays most of the mobile phones can support various applications and programs that are useful to us.
-However, we must note that these applications are energy hungry and use up the battery power faster, adding to this, most of the people ignore to turn off some of the functions in the mobile phone that use power.
+Most of the modern mobile phones come with good batteries, which last for years if used according to the manufacturer’s instructions.
+Nowadays most mobile phones can support various applications and programs that are useful to us.
+However, we must note that these applications are energy-hungry and use up the battery power faster, adding to this, most people ignore turning off some of the functions in the mobile phone that use power.

-Usually modern lithium-ion battery can power your phone for days in standby mode but all the unwanted applications and functions drain battery power quickly, decreasing the efficiency of the battery and its lifespan.
-To improve your battery’s performance and its lifespan, following are some simple and handy tips.
+Usually, the modern lithium-ion battery can power your phone for days in standby mode but all the unwanted applications and functions drain battery power quickly, decreasing the efficiency of the battery and its lifespan.
+To improve your battery’s performance and its lifespan, the following are some simple and handy tips.

 Extend Mobile Phone Battery Life

 Turn off Wi-Fi if you are not using them.
 Most people leave Wi-Fi on even in areas where there is no Wi-Fi network.

 Nowadays third-generation phones are making their presence in the market.
 Mobile devices like iPhone 3G, Blackberry, and other models have a 3G feature that is useful for a fast browsing experience.
 Turn off the 4G feature if you do not use it or if there is no 3G service.
 You can still browse the internet using the GPRS and EDGE services with your phone.

 3. Turn off Phone Vibration, Key Tones

 Vibrating alert is another big power-hungry feature in the mobile phone.
 Using a vibrating alert is good when you are in meetings or in a library, otherwise, you can turn off the vibrating alert.
 Moreover, there is no need of keypad tones and you can reduce the ringing volume of the phone if you are not working in a sound polluted environment.